ykshi/text-style-transfer-benchmark/README.md

 # Text Style Transfer Benchmark

 This benchmark is built for text style transfer.
-We are still collecting the relevant results and paper, if you want to add your own paper on this benchmark, feel free to contact us by sending mail to `ykshi [dot] 1991 [at] foxmail [dot] com`, we will update your data within 2 days.
+We are still collecting the relevant results and paper, <u>if you want to add your own paper on this benchmark, feel free to contact us</u> by sending mail to `ykshi [dot] 1991 [at] foxmail [dot] com`, we will update your data within 2 days.

 ## Yelp Dataset